nahidkun/music-library/README.md

 # music-library
-hi, this is my first project on Github.
+Hello, this is the first project I made as a software enginner student on my 2nd year.
+The app consists of a music library system where you can store songs, albums, podcasts and personal favorite artists on one place.
+The functionalities include adding, viewing and deleting all data.